Daniel Stacey

 Daniel George Stacey or Stacy (31 August 1785 at St Aldate's, Oxford – 25 January 1863 at Hornchurch, Essex) was an English cleric and academic, a Fellow of New College, Oxford from 1809 to 1832.
-As an amateur, he was a cricketer who played first-class cricket from 1817 to 1820.
+As an amateur, he was a cricketer who played from 1817 to 1820.

-Mainly associated with Marylebone Cricket Club (MCC), he made three known appearances in first-class matches.
+Mainly associated with Marylebone Cricket Club (MCC), he made three known appearances in important matches.
 He played for the Gentlemen in the Gentlemen v Players series.